Cherry Valley, California

-Cherry Valley is a census-designated place (CDP) in Riverside County, California, United States.
+Cherry Valley is a census-designated place (CDP) in the Inland Empire region of Riverside County, California, United States.
 The population was 6,509 at the 2020 census, up from 6,362 at the 2010 census.
 It is situated at the most northwestern point of the San Gorgonio Pass.

 The area was planted with many cherry trees, for which Cherry Valley was named.
 While many of the trees have long since been removed and replaced with homes, a few can still be spotted in backyards throughout the area.

 History

 In the early 1800s, the area was known as Rancho San Gorgonio, an outpost for the San Gabriel Mission.
 A large portion of the area was a Spanish Land Grant made to a man by the name of Paulino Weaver.
 In 1853, Weaver sold some of his land to Dr. Isaac William Smith, who was struck by the land's natural beauty while looking for stray cattle.
 Dr. Smith purchased a 1,000 acres for $1,000 from Weaver and established Smith Ranch and Highland Springs Ranch & Inn.
 The original Smith residence stood near where the swimming pool is today.
 In 1862, Smith's ranch was dubbed "Smith Station" and was made a stagecoach stop.
 In 1865, a young Wyatt Earp drove the route from San Bernardino to La Paz, Arizona on which Smith Station was a popular stop.

 From 1864 to 1866, the route through Highland Springs along the Bradshaw Trail was the single connecting line for passenger, mail and the express travel between Southern California and the eastern regions of the nation.
 Smith's Station slowly developed into a hotel bustling with traffic.
 In 1884, the Smith property was purchased by a Los Angeles company that built a three-story hotel on the property called Highland Home.
 The first cherry trees in the area were planted here, contributing to the name that it is still known by today.

 In 1927, Fred and William Hirsch bought the old Smith place, renamed it Highland Springs Resort, and developed it into a health resort.
 Fred Hirsch himself was made healthy through following the philosophy of Professor Arnold Ehret, who was an early proponent of juice fasting and colon cleansing.
 The restaurant on the resort was vegetarian and Hirsch grew a lot of the produce served at the restaurant on the property.
 He also grew his own grapes and operated a small vineyard.
 The resort became known as "The Last Resort" as many sick people who were not able to get well with traditional methods, were able to recover through Hirsch's health practices while staying at the resort.
 From 1941 to 1945 there was a large World War 2 medical treatment facility at the site:Cherry Valley Hospital.